tsolomko/SWCompression/README.md

 Git LFS is used for storing them which is the reason for having them in the separate repository, since Swift Package Manager have some problems with Git LFS-enabled repositories (it requires installing git-lfs _locally_ with `--skip-smudge` option to solve these problems).

+## Performace

+Usage of whole module optimizations is recommended for best performance.
+These optimizations are enabled by default for Release configurations.

+[Tests Results](Tests/Results.md) document contains results of performance testing of various functions.

 ## Why?